Why Iceland and Faroe Islands?

 Food.
 We rented a cooler from Icelandic Camping Equipment the morning we arrived, hit a grocery store and cooked at home for every meal in Iceland except two.
 If you’re out and about and want snacks, going to a grocery store vs shopping at a gas station will save a bundle as well.
 Bónus grocery stores seem to be the least expensive, but Krónan stores have a much better selection of fresh-baked bread and produce.
 (Croissants are to die for!)

 Bring some things with you.
-Not knowing what we were in store for, we brought coffee, sugar a bunch of snacks, and big bottles of shampoo, condition and soap in our checked bags.
+Not knowing what we were in store for, we brought coffee, sugar a bunch of snacks, and big bottles of shampoo, conditioner and soap in our checked bags.
 The coffee, shampoo, conditioner and soap lasted our entire trip.

 Bring a water bottle!
 The water in Iceland is the best I’ve ever tasted.
 Sue despises water and she Could.
 Not.
 Get.
 Enough.

 Pack for the weather.
 These costs are totally avoidable.
 Each season is different.
-See below for our September/October packing list.

 Talk to your cell provider about an international phone plan.
 Be clear about what countries you’re visiting.
 They’ll send you a reference email packed full of useful info about talking and texting while traveling internationally.
 Our verizon plan cost around $40 and gave us so much peace of mind.